Healthy eating and drinking

 - Healthy eating and getting more active

-Northern Initiative on Women and Eating (NIWE) helps women to increase their understanding of their use of food, and supports them to make changes.
+Eating Distress North East helps people to increase their understanding of how their emotions influence how they use food.
+They support them through a range of sessions to make changes.
 NIWE offers a confidential telephone helpline, groupwork sessions, and occasional open support sessions.

 Other Useful Information